Officer to Floyd: ‘It takes … a lot of oxygen to talk’

 Gray also submitted the body camera footage itself, but that was not immediately made public.
 The transcripts show Floyd appearing cooperative at times but becoming agitated as he begged not to be put in a squad car, saying repeatedly he was claustrophobic.

-“Oh man, God don’t leave me man, please man, please man,” he begged, later adding: “I’ll do anything ya’ll tell me to, man. … I’m just claustrophobic, that’s it.”
+“Oh man, God don’t leave me man, please man, please man,” he begged, later adding: “I’ll do anything y’ll tell me to, man. … I’m just claustrophobic, that’s it.”

 Gray wrote that Floyd started to thrash back and forth and was “hitting his face on the glass in the squad and began to bleed from his mouth.”
 Officers brought Floyd to the ground and, “the plan was to restrain him so he couldn’t move and hurt himself anymore,” Gray wrote.